revaturelabs/interviewquestions/InterviewSpecificQuestions/.NET FULL STACK/Nodejs.md

 <blockquote>

-- All APIs of the Node.js library is asynchronous that is non-blocking.
-It essentially means a Node.
-The js-based server never waits for an API to return data.
+- All APIs of the Node.js library is asynchronous that is non-blocking.It essentially means a Node.The js-based server never waits for an API to return data.
 - The server moves to the next API after calling it and a notification mechanism of Events of Node.js helps the server to get a response from the previous API call.

 </blockquote>